 First, simple self-care may be enough to relieve most discomfort caused by genital herpes.
 Taking an over-the-counter pain reliever, such as aspirin, acetaminophen, or ibuprofen, can help ease the pain of herpes symptoms.
 Doctors sometimes recommend soaking the affected area in warm water.
 But the area should be kept dry most of the time.
 If toweling off after bathing is uncomfortable, try using a hair dryer.
 Then put on cotton underwear.
-Cotton absorbs moisture better than synthetic fabric does.
+Cotton absorbs moisture better than synthetic fabric.

 Herbs, Supplements, and More for Genital Herpes

 Scientists have studied herbal extracts and nutritional supplements based on some herpes patients' claims that they help relieve symptoms.
 Some study results have been promising, others discouraging.

 Many people say that an extract of the echinacea plant helps boost the immune system's ability to fight infection.
 Some say it decreases the frequency and severity of genital herpes outbreaks.
 Researchers in the U.K. compared the effect of echinacea with that of a placebo.
 They gave echinacea to 50 people with genital herpes for six months and a placebo for another six months.
 There was no significant difference in the number of herpes outbreaks during the two periods.